8 min read / April 23, 2019 / Leah Harnack

 Safe, clean housing is the heart of a person’s well-being according to the recent report, “Housing as a Hub for Health, Community Services, and Upward Mobility,” by The Brookings Institution.
 Access to education, nutrition and healthcare have a lifelong impact on children and it is a significant determinant of success in life.

 At Komatsu, we see ourselves as a valued community partner across the globe by being actively involved in a variety of local programs, including those that contribute to affordable housing and neighborhood revitalization.
 We have been working with Habitat for Humanity in cities across the U.S., helping them build homes and vibrant neighborhoods in the communities we reside.

 Our partnership with Habitat for Humanity is a multi-faceted approach.
 Our employees volunteer their time building homes and many donate through payroll deduction, matched by the company.
-Financial support is also provided by suppliers through their support of an annual golf tournament held in August.
+Financial support is also provided through our suppliers through a golf tournament each August.

 Habitat for Humanity brings people together to build homes, communities and hope.
 They partner with the people in the community to help build or improve a place they can call home.

 Habitat homeowners help build their own homes alongside community volunteers and pay an affordable mortgage.
 These homeowners achieve the independence they need to build a better life for themselves and their families.

 Habitat for Humanity’s neighborhood revitalization work launched in 2010 in response to the economic and housing crisis.
 Its purpose is to transform blighted and demoralized neighborhoods that faced an epidemic of foreclosed and abandoned properties into vibrant, safe places to live by embracing an integrated, collaborative approach to community development.